syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

     }
 }
 ```
->**Note:** Port's Id should not start with numbers or special characters and should not contain special characters such as underscore(_) or space.
+>**Note:** Port's Id should not start with numbers or special characters and should not contain special characters such as underscores(_) or spaces.

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Ports/ActionofPorts/CreatePorts)